 By Marie Lebert, version of 28 December 2015.

 I was first introduced to open access in early 2012, through the website of CERN, where the web started in 1990.
 All that I knew so far was about Creative Commons, Wikipedia and the Public Library of Science (PLOS), probably a good start but not enough.
-I am learning about open access every day, and will try to enrich this timeline (“chronologie” in French) when/if possible.
-The purpose is not a list with hundreds of links, because such lists already exist.
-The purpose is a small list with websites that can be checked thoroughly to learn more about the open access movement.
+I am learning about open access every day.
+The purpose of this timeline (or “chronology”, from the French “chronologie”) is not a list with hundreds of links, because such lists exist.
+Its purpose is a small list with websites that can be checked thoroughly to learn more about the open access movement.

 arXiv was founded in August 1991 as an “e-print service” giving open access to articles in physics, mathematics, computer science, quantitative biology, quantitative finance and statistics, with 902,217 articles on 29 December 2013, 987,000 articles on 15 November 2014, and 1,013,811 articles on 18 February 2015. arXiv is owned and operated by Cornell University, and funded by the Cornell University Library, the Simons Foundation and the member institutions.